SHOW ME (3:43)

 Adding members by a site administrator

-A site administrator can add members to any membership bundle.
+A site administrator can add new members to any membership bundle.

-To add a member who does not already belong to a bundle, the site administrator displays the contact record of the member to be added then clicks the Add to bundle button on the Membership tab.
+To add someone to a bundle who is already assigned to a non-bundle membership level, the site administrator displays the contact record of the member to be added then goes to the Membership tab and clicks the Add to bundle button.

-The site administrator then chooses the name of the bundle administrator of the bundle to which the contact is being added.
+The site administrator then chooses the name of the bundle administrator of the bundle to which the member is being added.

 Bundle administrators are listed in alphabetical order by last name.

-A site administrator can also add any member – including one who already belongs to an existing bundle – from the bundle administrator's contact record by clicking the Add member button then choosing the contact to be added.
+To add someone to a bundle who is a non-member contact or belongs to another bundle, go to the bundle administrator's contact record and click the Add member button then choose the contact to be added.